 - 3.3.5.1 Apply to the wheel, brake and tyre assembly, the radial load S and the drag load corresponding to the torque specified in paragraph 3.3.5.2 or 3.3.5.3 of this Appendix 1, as applicable, for at least 3 seconds.
 Rotation of the wheel must be resisted by a reaction force transmitted through the brake, or brakes, by the application of at least Brake Rated Maximum Operating Pressure, BROP{MAX}, or equivalent.
 If such pressure or its equivalent is insufficient to prevent rotation, the friction surface may be clamped, bolted, or otherwise restrained while applying the pressure.
 A fully worn brake configuration, BR{WL}, must be used for this test.
 The proportioning of wear through the brake for the various friction pairs for this test must be based on service wear experience of an equivalent or similar brake or test machine wear test data.
-Either operationally worn or mechanically worn brake components may be used for the structural torque test. - 3.3.5.2 For landing gear with one wheel per landing gear strut, the torque is 1.2 (SxR). - 3.3.5.3 For landing gear with more than one wheel per landing gear strut, the torque is 1.44 (SxR). - 3.3.5.4 The wheel and brake assembly must support the loads without failure for at least 3 seconds. - 3.3.6 Wheel to Brake Clearance
+Either operationally worn or mechanically worn brake components may be used.
+An actuating fluid other than that specified for use on the aeroplane may be used for the structural torque test. - 3.3.5.2 For landing gear with one wheel per landing gear strut, the torque is 1.2 (SxR). - 3.3.5.3 For landing gear with more than one wheel per landing gear strut, the torque is 1.44 (SxR). - 3.3.5.4 The wheel and brake assembly must support the loads without failure for at least 3 seconds.

+3.3.6 Wheel to Brake Clearance